hdr-bgnn/Morphology-analysis/README.md

 ## 3- Class description

-We create a class to add more fexibility and give a frame work for further developement.
-Here is a short description of the class "Trait_class", couples functionality and usage.
-The best way understand it is to play with the class using the Notebook.
+We create a class to add more fexibility, which can be generalized to other projects.

-1. Class Overview
+*Class Overview*
 + Class Name : Trait_class
 + Location : Trait_class.py
-+ Description : This class create an object "segmented_image" from [segmented_image.png](https://github.com/hdr-bgnn/Morphology-analysis/blob/main/Scripts/test_images/INHS_FISH_000742_segmented.png).
-Upon the initialization (creation of the object), the image.png is imported converted and is split in several channel corresponding to the traits (trunk, dorsal fin...) in the form of dictionnary with key = trait  and value a mask.
-Then multiple function will extract information on individual channel.
++ Description : This class creates an object "segmented_image" from [segmented_image.png](https://github.com/hdr-bgnn/Morphology-analysis/blob/main/Scripts/test_images/INHS_FISH_000742_segmented.png).
+Upon the creation of the object "segmented_image", the image.png is imported and split into channel corresponding to the traits (trunk, dorsal_fin, etc.) in the form of dictionnary with key = trait  and value a mask.
+Then multiple functions will extract information on individual channel.

 ### Usage and main fucntion:

-2. Quick start
+*Quick start*
 Create a segmented image object
 ```
 import Trait_class as tc
 img_seg = tc.segmented_image("image_segmented.png")
 ```
-3. Main functions:
+*Main functions*:
  + img_seg.get_channels_mask() : Create a dictionnary key = trait, value = mask for the trait
  + img_seg.get_presence_matrix() : Create presence matrix
  + img_seg.all_landmark() : found the landmarks
  + img_seg.all_measure() : calculate the measurment

 ## 4- Input and Output

-The main script is Morphology_main.py The usage is python Morphology_main.py  input_file.png metadata.json measure.json landmark.json presence.json image_lm.png
+To use Morphology_main.py., simply fill in: Morphology_main.py input_file.png metadata.json measure.json landmark.json presence.json image_lm.png

-Code to test using the data provided in [/Test_Data/]()
+As an example, the code below tests the data in fs/ess/PAS2136/Test_Data/ on the OSC
 ```
 Morphology_main.py Test_Data/INHS_FISH_18609_segmented.png Test_Data/INHS_FISH_18609.js
 on Test_Data/INHS_FISH_18609_measure.json Test_Data/INHS_FISH_18609_landmark.json Test_Data/INHS_FISH_18609_presence.json Test_Data/INHS_FISH_18609_image_lm.png